 Compensation methods vary by the type of firm and the product sold.
 Most employers use a combination of salary and commission or salary plus bonus.
 Commission usually is based on the amount of sales, whereas bonuses may depend on individual performance, the performance of all sales workers in the group or district, or the company’s performance.

-The median wage in 2015 for Sales Representatives, Technical and Scientific in California was $83,260 annually, or $40.03 hourly.
+The median wage in 2016 for Sales Representatives, Technical and Scientific in California is $81,172 annually, or $39.03 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Sales Representatives working directly for a manufacturer or wholesaler usually are reimbursed for expenses such as transportation costs, meals, hotels, and entertaining customers.
 They often receive benefits such as health and life insurance, vacation and sick leave, pension plans, personal use of a company car, and frequent flyer mileage.

 Employment in this occupation is sensitive to economic cycles.
 During economic downturns, workers may be subject to layoffs or reductions in hours.

 Employers usually prefer new hires to have prior sales experience.
 Experience may be more important than formal education for some industries.
 Increasingly, many positions require applicants to possess, at minimum, a bachelor’s degree.
 The majority of organizations have short training periods in order to place the Sales Representative into the field and begin maintaining sales accounts.